BirdEcoEvoLab/BirdLab-Protocols/admin-protocols/ordering-items.rst

 #.
 IT department has their own indent form, which can be found on the intranet.
 While ordering any computer use that.
 #.
 For Apple products, please fill in the model and specifications of the system you are planning to order.
 #.
 For Windows/Linux system, do not mention the brand, write down only the specifications you are looking for.
 #.
-Take your specifications to IT department and get pre-approved.
+Take your specifications to IT department and get it pre-approved.
 #.
 Get Robin's signature --> Get IT approval for indent (Mr Srikant) --> Get Dr Sudipta's approval (Physics Dept) --> HOD approval --> Accounts approval --> Hand it over to purchase dept.
 #.
 Unlike all the other purchases, computer purchase happens over a tender.
 #.
 Purchase will put out a call for tender and it's open for three weeks.
 #.
-After the tender period, if there is a bidder then you will get notification from purchase department to evaluate the bid to confirm whether asking specifications and quoted specifications are a match.
+After the tender period, if there is a bidder then you will get a notification from purchase department to evaluate the bid to confirm whether asking specifications and quoted specifications are a match.
 #.
 If you are satisfied with the bidder, then Purchase Order will be released in favour of the least bidding vendor.